JinLinder/pokemon/README.md

 The application has 2 pages.
 Home page shows the list of pokemons.
 Detail page shows the details of a specific pokemon.

-# branches:
+# Branches:
 The application has 2 branches.
 Master branch and TanStackQuery branch.
 The difference is that the master branch solved caching with sessionStorage but TanStackQuery branch solved it with Tan Stack Query.
 The reason is because I am not sure what you want to evaluate.

 # Folder structure the application:
 scr -> components: components
-    -> style: style files for the components and global elements and themes.
+    -> style: style files for the components, global elements and themes.

-# installed npm packages:
+# Installed npm packages:
 1: react router dom: used to build router for the application
 2: axios: to fetch api
 3: uuid: used to generate unique key when map the pokemon list